madhukardwivedi/LLM-GenAI/README.md

 2. Benyou Wang, Qianqian Xie, Jiahuan Pei, Zhihong Chen, Prayag Tiwari, Zhao Li, and Jie Fu.
 2023.
 Pre-trained Language Models in Biomedical Domain: A Systematic Survey.
 ACM Comput.
 Surv.
 56, 3, Article 55 (March 2024), 52 pages.
 Pre-trained Language Models in Biomedical Domain: A Systematic Survey.

+Why Continual Learning?

+Prevents Catastrophic Forgetting: Normally, neural networks forget old information when they learn new data.
+Continual learning helps maintain this old knowledge, which is crucial when the model needs to perform tasks across varied topics without being re-trained from scratch.

+Efficiency and Scalability: This method allows for ongoing model updates without revisiting the entire dataset, which saves time and computational resources.

+Adaptability: The model can adjust to new changes or learn new tasks or topics while maintaining its performance on previous tasks or topics.

 --------------- Detailed Explanation of the Data understanding and Stratified sampling in TASK 1, 2, and 3: -------------------

 Data understanding: As a first step, I have gone through data.
 Here are some important observations: